IsacHausmann/bohrnum/README.md

 This work consists of the files bohrnum.dtx and bohrnum.ins and the derived file bohrnum.sty.

+# Disclaimer
+This package is in no way intended to replace nor infringe on the already existing bohr which much more comprehensively allows for deliberate design choices and rendering of the bohr-atomic modell

 # bohrnum
 `bohrnum` is a TikZ-based LaTeX package creating alternative numbering for documents based on the bohr atomic model following the aufbau